MPesci-Portfolio/Home-Lab-Creation/README.md

 ## Troubleshooting I Hit

-* At first I didn’t see the 64‑bit option in VirtualBox — turns out Hyper‑V was enabled on my Windows install.
+* At first I didn’t see the 64‑bit option in VirtualBox.
+Turns out Hyper‑V was enabled on my Windows install.
 Once I disabled it, 64‑bit options showed up.
 * I got a black screen once with 3D acceleration turned on, so I disabled it and it’s been fine.
 * Screen size was stuck small until Guest Additions were properly installed.